jricoiii/jricoiii/content/courses/stat159/week-agenda.md

 type: docs
 weight: 14
 ---
+## Week 8
+This week we will build on our study of distribution to look at a familiar distribution under a new name, the **Sampling Distribution**.

+## Agenda
+Day 1
+- Page 2: Vocabulary Quiz
+- Page 3: Generating and Describing the Sampling Distribution
+- Page 3: Influence of Sample Size on Sampling Distribution
+- Using ArtofStat's Sampling Distribution App
+Day 2
+- Breakouts on Lesson 05 ISLE Skill Development Report
+- Video: Polling and Predicting Elections 2020
+- Page 4: Polling's Likely Range and Margin of Error
+- Page 4: Toolbar Skill - Confidence Intervals
+- Practice Questions to Prepare for Skill Development Report

 ## Week 7
 This week will be starting to build a conceptual foundation for statistical inference.
 The building blocks are probability and probability distribution functions.
 The primary goals of the week are;